polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

     fn vrf_signature_data(
         transcript_label: OCTET_STRING,
         transcript_data: SEQUENCE_OF OCTET_STRING,
-        vrf_inputs: SEQUENCE_OF VrfInput
+        inputs: SEQUENCE_OF VrfInput
     ) -> VrfSignatureData {
         let mut transcript = Transcript::new_labeled(transcript_label);
         for data in transcript_data {
             transcript.append(data);
         }
-        VrfSignatureData { transcript, vrf_inputs }
+        VrfSignatureData { transcript, inputs }
     }
 ```

 ### 5.4.
 VRF Signature

-Bandersnatch VRF offers two signature options: plain signature, which in
+Bandersnatch VRF offers two signature flavors:
-practice is like a *Schnorr* signature, or Ring signature.
-The Ring signature
+- *plain* signature, which is much like a traditional *Schnorr* signature,
-option allows for anonymous signatures using a key from a predefined set of
+- *ring* signature which leverages a *zk-SNARK* to allows for anonymous signatures
-enabled keys, known as the ring.
+  using a key from a predefined set of enabled keys, known as the ring.

 #### 5.4.1.
 Plain VRF Signature